 Business Valuation And Division

 If the couple owns a business or a professional practice or has a substantial share in a corporation, the value of those business interests must be included in the division of property.
 This is a complicated process that must consider the type of business and an accurate value of the company.

 Alimony And Spousal Support

-In the state of Texas, spousal support can be handled in two ways.
-Spousal maintenance is a court-ordered amount that the judge decides the primary breadwinner must pay the dependent spouse for a set amount of time.
+In Texas, spousal support can be handled in two ways.
+Spousal maintenance is a court-ordered amount that the primary breadwinner must pay the dependent spouse for a set amount of time.
 Alimony, however, is a mutually agreed upon amount that will be paid from one spouse to the other.
-This serves as a tax benefit to the payer and a monthly stipend for the recipient.
+This may serve as a tax benefit to the payer and a monthly stipend for the recipient.
 These agreements are sometimes used in division negotiations, acting as a means of leveling out the division and making it equitable.

 To learn more about our abilities in asset division and how we can direct the division of your marital property, please contact our attorneys today at 713-568-3341 or toll free at 866-761-1513 for an initial consultation.